puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_relationships.markdown

 When Puppet is preparing to sync a resource whose type supports autorequire, it will search the catalog for any resources that match certain rules.
 If it finds any, it will process them _before_ that resource.
 If Puppet _doesn't_ find any resources that could be autorequired, that's fine; they won't be considered a failed dependency.

-The [type reference][type] contains information on which types can autorequire other resources.
-Each type's description should state its autorequire behavior, if any.
-For an example, see the "Autorequires" section near the end of [the exec type][exec]'s description.
+The [resource type reference][type] contains information on which resource types can autorequire other resources.
+Each resource type's description should state its autorequire behavior, if any.
+For an example, see the "Autorequires" section near the end of [the `exec` type's description.][exec]

 ### Parse-Order Independence